 d.
-Increasing the minimum age of marriage to 18 years old in Mexico reduced formal marriage but did not prevent school dropout or early motherhood and informal unions among 17- and 17-year old adolescents.
+Increasing the minimum age of marriage to 18 years old in Mexico reduced formal marriage but did not prevent early school leaving or early motherhood and informal unions among 16- and 17-year-olds..
 For more information, see VoxDev's article Can minimum-age-of-marriage laws eradicate child marriage?.